Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - North Carolina

 Monitoring Plans of Safe Care

-The amended provisions of CAPTA also require that States report additional information through National Child Abuse and Neglect Data System (NCANDS) and that States develop monitoring systems to ensure that appropriate referrals and services are being provided through the implementation of POSCs.
+The amended provisions of CAPTA also require that States report additional information through the National Child Abuse and Neglect Data System (NCANDS) and that States develop monitoring systems to ensure that appropriate referrals and services are being provided through the implementation of POSCs.

 The following must be reported to NCANDS: